YourOnly-One/content/snoworld/en-ph/kb/ppop/ppop-idols.md

 ### First solo female P-pop idol

 The earliest act—that passed the established criteria of an idol—was in 2004.
 She is widely known as projecting a wholesome image, cute, pure, friendly, an inspiration to many, and a very good role model for teenagers.
-She was dubbed as the <span lang="tl">Pambansang Krung-krung</span> (<span lang="tl-Tglg">ᜉᜋ᜔ᜊᜈ᜔ᜐᜅ᜔ ᜃᜓᜇᜓᜅ᜔ᜃᜓᜇᜓᜅ᜔</span> / Nation's Crazy Personality).
+She was dubbed as the <bdi lang="tl">Pambansang Krung-krung</bdi> (<bdi lang="tl-Tglg">ᜉᜋ᜔ᜊᜈ᜔ᜐᜅ᜔ ᜃᜓᜇᜓᜅ᜔ᜃᜓᜇᜓᜅ᜔</bdi> / Nation's Crazy Personality).
 Sandara described it as <q lang="en-PH">unique, cute, and crazy</q> [^abs-cbn-entertainment-sandara-park-krung-krung].
-She is none other than Sandara Park (<span lang="ko">박산다라</span>).
+She is none other than Sandara Park (<bdi lang="ko">박산다라</bdi>).

 {{< video
   id="_IKAPJSAiSQ"